-Biden’s strong condemnations of racism have yet to be matched with action so forceful
+Biden hasn’t matched condemnations of racism with similarly forceful action

 Those moves have received praise.

 “Passing legislation takes a while,” said Rep. Barbara Lee (D-Calif.).
 “He has seized the opportunity to repair a lot of the damage from the past through executive orders.”

 But the most far-reaching actions will require working with Congress.
 Biden has voiced support for a police reform bill on Capitol Hill named for Floyd, as well as a bill to expand voting rights.
 But he has not promoted them as aggressively as he did his $1.9 trillion pandemic relief bill or the infrastructure plan he is hoping to pass this summer.
 Some Democrats are demanding a more aggressive push.

 “Words are nice, but policy is better,” said Ruth Luevanos, a Democratic city council member in Simi Valley, Calif., who is running for a seat in the U.S. House of Representatives.